Energy Expenditure of Activities

 |8||Jogging (1 mile every 12 min), Skiing downhill or cross country, Heavy farming work|

 |13.5||Running 8 mph (7.5-minute mile)|

 - Calories Burned Running — determines how many calories you have burned based on your weight and distance run.

-- Daily Calorie Counter - determines how many calories you you need each day
+- Daily Calorie Counter — determines how many calories you need each day.

-- Calculating Energy Expenditure - a simple rough estimate
+- Calculating Daily Energy Expenditure — a few formulas to estimate your daily energy expenditure.

 - What Do You Mean Low-Intensity Training Isn't The Best For Fat Burning?